Iotic-Labs/iotics-host-lib/builder/iotics/follower_template/{{cookiecutter.follower_dir}}/README.md

 ```

 ### Text based searches for and follows twins
-This search will return twins with matching text in their or their feeds' labels, descriptions or tags.
+This search will return twins with matching text in their or their feeds' labels.
 You can see the
-publisher adding such a tag to the twins it creates in its `_set_twin_meta` method.
+publisher adding such a label to the twins it creates in its `_set_twin_meta` method.
 Once found, these twins have their
 'random_temperature_feed' subscribed to by the follower, and a callback is set that will fire whenever data is shared to
 this feed.
 ```python